 Don't worry, this isn't a chemistry lesson.
 But it's helpful to know more about one of those three compounds: stannous fluoride.
 This type of fluoride has powerful benefits that make it an important part of oral care products.

 Fluoride helps prevent tooth decay by strengthening tooth enamel, which is why it’s often found in oral care products.
-In fact, fluoride is considered such an essential ingredient in toothpaste that the American Dental Association (ADA) only awards its ADA Seal of Acceptance to toothpastes that contain it.
 There are several forms of fluoride that you may find in your toothpaste, one of them being stannous fluoride.

 Fluoride toothpaste, including stannous fluoride toothpaste, helps fight cavities and prevent tooth decay by preventing demineralisation and repairing damaged tooth enamel before a cavity develops, an issue that requires treatment by a dentist.
 Learn more about fluoride and how it works.

-Stannous fluoride is a common active ingredient in toothpaste and has been recognised by the American Dental Association (ADA) as an effective agent in reducing tooth decay.
+Stannous fluoride is a common active ingredient in toothpaste and has been recognised as an effective agent in reducing tooth decay.
 The difference between stannous fluoride and other fluoride types is that it includes key benefits such as:

 - Anti-cavity: While all fluoride types have been proven to help prevent and control cavities by strengthening tooth enamel and dentine, stannous fluoride has been shown to make dental surfaces more resistant to bacterial acids.